0xM1cx/Obsidian-Notes/Cybersecurity/Learning Curriculum.md

 - [ ] Bash Scripting
 - [ ] Powershell Scripting
 - [ ] PHP Programming
+- [ ] What are YARA Rules?
+How to Create and User them

 ---
 ## Basic Skills to learn